 Pete’s Top 10:

-Christ Church Football record by year (Courtesy of SC Football History & MaxPreps)
+Christ Church Football record since 1990 (Courtesy of SC Football History & MaxPreps)